DigiScore/neoscore/doc/western/tablature.rst

    # Tab clefs are purely cosmetic and they don't take a start position
    TabClef(staff)

-Significantly, tab staves typically have a wider line spacing than conventionally staves, and by default their font is sized such that ``tab_staff.unit(1)`` is 2/3 the line spacing.
+Significantly, tab staves typically have a wider line spacing than conventional staves, and by default their font is sized such that ``tab_staff.unit(1)`` is 2/3 the line spacing.

 .. rendered-example::